klinecharts/KLineChart/docs/en/technical-indicator.md

   // Do you need auxiliary ohlc line
   shouldOhlc: false,

-  // Basic comparison data, default
-  // If set, when the graph is bar, it will be drawn above and below this value, such as: the macd value of the MACD indicator
-  baseValue: null,

   // The specified minimum value, which can be defaulted
   // If set, this will prevail when calculating the minimum value on the y-axis